 Colleges and universities use a substantial amount of energy, hosting numerous well-lit classrooms and residence halls full of students studying well into the night.
 In the US, higher-education institutions use an average of 19 kilowatt-hours (kWh) of electricity and 17 cubic feet of natural gas per square foot (ft2)—so a 50,000 ft2 building uses, on average, more than $100,000 worth of energy annually.
 There are many strategies available to help colleges and universities trim their yearly energy bills while still improving the learning environment for their students and staff.
 We’ve highlighted five of them—ranging from quick no-cost/low-cost efforts to longer-term solutions—each of which are proven energy savers.

 1. Replace inefficient fluorescent lamps.
-Upgrading your existing T12 fluorescent lamps and commodity-grade T8 lamps to high-performance T8 lamps and electronic ballasts may reduce lighting energy consumption by 35 percent or more.
-Just moving from outdated T12 lamps to high-performance T8s can reduce power consumption by as much as 40 percent.
+Upgrading your existing T12 fluorescent lamps and commodity-grade T8 lamps to high-performance T8 lamps and electronic ballasts may reduce lighting energy consumption by 35% or more.
+Just moving from outdated T12 lamps to high-performance T8s can reduce power consumption by as much as 40%.
 In addition to consuming less energy, upgraded lamps have a higher color rendering index (CRI), which means they can provide lighting quality that more closely resembles natural light while still maintaining similar light levels.
 And even greater savings can be achieved with the addition of specular reflectors, new lenses, and occupancy sensors or timers.
 These lighting retrofits typically have payback periods of one to three years.

-Yet when buying LEDs, caveat emptor (let the buyer beware) remains the key consideration.
 Not all LED products available on the market are equally effective or offer the savings they describe.
 Visit the US Department of Energy’s Solid State Lighting website for documentation on the various LED developments in the field.

 2. Turn the lights off when they’re not in use.
 The most obvious strategies are often the most overlooked, and turning off the lights can add up to significant energy savings over time.
 There are two effective options to be sure this happens.
 The first is to install occupancy sensors that automatically detect the presence of people and turn lights on and off accordingly; the second is to recruit “energy monitors” from the staff to carry out the task.
 This strategy can be further encouraged by implementing an energy awareness campaign, which can give students and staff passive reminders in the form of energy conservation posters and stickers placed strategically around the campus.

 It’s important to note that economizer performance can degrade over time, posing the risk that the device will waste more energy than it was originally intended to save.
 The linkage on the damper can seize up or break, causing the economizer to become stuck in a wide-open position.
-When this occurs, the economizer will let in hot air during air-conditioning season and cold air during heating season, and the cost of conditioning this outside air can increase a building’s annual energy bill by up to 50 percent.
+When this occurs, the economizer will let in hot air during air-conditioning season and cold air during heating season, and the cost of conditioning this outside air can increase a building’s annual energy bill by up to 50%.
 The solution is regularly scheduled maintenance and repair.
 About once a year, hire a licensed technician to check, clean, and lubricate the linkage, and calibrate the controls of your economizer and repair it if necessary.

 4. Commission your building.
 Commissioning a new building is the process of ensuring that building systems are designed, installed, functionally tested, and capable of being operated and maintained according to the owner’s operational needs.
 When done well, commissioning can yield energy savings and increased occupant comfort in a building by improving the energy system’s performance.
 In existing buildings, this process is called recommissioning when it’s been done before, or retrocommissioning when the building has never been commissioned.
 You can also install monitoring equipment to provide continuous diagnostics that can identify system problems before they have a chance to degrade performance; this is called ongoing commissioning.